DeryaOkulda2012/PyBer_Analysis-/README.md

 ![image](https://user-images.githubusercontent.com/93683791/145460599-a7b3831b-ed36-4555-ba3d-f09d4d6e5ead.png)

 ## Summary:
 * Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
-* There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
+There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
 (4 pt)

+* Recommendation 1
+* Recommendation 2
+* Recommendation 3